Last Updated: June 3, 2026

 Download

-Click on the Download icon above to open the Scope Statement.mpp file.
+Click the Download icon above to open the Scope Statement.mpp file.

 This project is already set up for entering scope statements in the note field.

-This project's window is split with a Gantt Chart view on top and a Task Form on the bottom.
+This project's window is split between a Gantt Chart view on top and a Task Form on the bottom.
 The Note field is in the table applied to the Gantt Chart.
-This field can display up to 256 characters, although the notes field will hold thousands of characters and graphics.
-The Indicator field will show a little note icon if a task has any notes.
+It can display up to 256 characters, although the notes field will hold thousands of characters and graphics.
+The indicator field will show a little note icon if a task has notes.

 You can always double-click a task.
 The Task Information dialog box will open, and the Note field will be shown under the Notes tab.

-Apply the Notes theme to the Task Form view at the bottom of the split window.
-To apply this or other themes to this type of view, select the view and right-click in the grey area to the right.
+To apply the Notes theme to the Task Form view at the bottom of the split window or other themes for this type of view, select the view and right-click in the grey area to the right.
 The list of themes or details will open.
-Or, select the view and then select the Format tab on the ribbon.
+Alternatively, select the view and then the Format tab on the ribbon.

 You can split a window by going to the View tab on the ribbon and checking the Details box in the Split View group.
 Alternatively, if you can find the little line in the bottom right corner of Microsoft Project, you can click, hold, and drag the bottom view open or closed.

-With these views open, you can easily walk right down your WBS in the top view and add your scope statements to each detail task.
+With these views open, you can easily navigate your WBS from the top view and add your scope statements to each detail task.

-The Notes field is designed for anything you want to add to it, but we think it is the perfect place for scope statements.
-The Notes field offers basic formatting and you can copy and paste between fields.
+The Notes field is designed for anything you want to add, but we think it is the perfect place for scope statements.
+It offers basic formatting, and you can copy and paste between fields.

-Let’s say, Task 3 is going be the perfect weekend you have been looking forward to.
-Rename the task to: Perfect Weekend.
-You have to spend an entire weekend doing exactly the things you love to do the most.
+Let’s say Task 3 will be the perfect weekend you have been looking forward to.
+Rename the task Perfect Weekend.
+You must spend an entire weekend doing exactly the things you love to do the most.

 Then, enter notes and fully define this perfect weekend.
 Your definition categories could be: